Fans pay tribute to Coco Lee, Hong Kong singer who had international success

 Award-winning director Ang Lee recalled his exchanges with the late singer before the Oscars and said it was a pity she died so young.
 “We miss her very much.
 Coco, rest in peace," he said in the video.

-In Coco Lee's recent social media posts, she kept spreading positivity.
-In March, she posted about having to relearn how to walk after undergoing surgery for an old leg injury.
+Coco Lee had sounded notes of positivity in social media posts during the months before her death.
+In March, she posted about recuperating from surgery for an old leg injury.

 “Successful surgery.
 Even though I’m in a lot of pain and I have to re-learn how to walk again, I know I can do it,” she wrote in a Facebook post.
 “Yes I can and I will!”